AbhiK002/blappy-fird/DOCUMENTATION.md

 - `init_game_directory()`: this method is called that does the following:
   - makes a class variable called `settings_directory` which is a Path object
   - this class variable contains the path to the game's user data directory
-    - For Windows, as discussed in the latest code snippet, `Backend.root_directory_for_windows` is used
+    - For Windows, as discussed in the latest code snippet, `root_directory_for_windows` is used
-    - For any other OS, `Backend.root_directory` is used as the root directory
+    - For any other OS, `root_directory` is used as the root directory
   - makes all the parent and subdirectories by using `Path.mkdir(parents=True, exist_ok=True)`, in case they don't exist